AtharvaSDeshpande/SLACK/README.md

 This App is deployed on : https://slack-e2dd9.web.app/

-In order to install all the dependencies, after cloning the app, run
+To install all the dependencies, after cloning the app, run

   **npm install**